markdaniel1982/RPS_PP2/README.md

 ### Site Owner
   * Provide a game where the user can play against the computer.
+  * Allow user to find instructions for the game.
   * Show a count of the number of games left in the round.
   * after 5 games, calculate and display whether the player won or lost

 ### Site Users
-  * To easily understand how to start playing
+  * To easily understand how to start playing, or find instructions on how to play.
-  * Get feedback in the form of on screen display of which move was chosen by the user and computer
+  * Get feedback in the form of on screen display of which move was chosen by the user and computer.
-  * To see who was the winner of the 5 rounds
+  * To see who was the winner of the 5 rounds.

 _______